-Today’s large chips may contain 500 of more instances of intellectual property (IP), a combination of new designs, reused blocks from previous projects, and licensed commercial IP.
+Today’s large chips may contain 500 or more instances of intellectual property (IP), a combination of new designs, reused blocks from previous projects, and licensed commercial IP.
 If each of these blocks averages 50 ports, then 25,000 connections must be made among them.
 Making these connections manually is tedious and time-consuming, with a high chance of errors.
 Meeting cost and schedule goals requires a big increase in the productivity of the SoC design team.
-Methodology improvements are needed to help accelerate assembly of chips and systems through automation.
+Methodology improvements are needed to help accelerate the assembly of chips and systems through automation.

-The best solution is providing designers flexible, customizable, and configurable IP and subsystem generators along with a tool to automate architectural level SoC assembly and connectivity.
+The best solution involves offering designers adaptable IP and subsystem generators, coupled with a tool for automating architectural-level SoC assembly and connectivity.
 The capabilities for such a solution include:

-- Creating and editing the design on the fly through scripts or a command line interface
+Creating and editing the design on the fly through scripts or a command-line interface

-- Automatically adding instances to the design, making connections, restructuring, etc.
+Automatically adding instances to the design, making connections, restructuring, etc.

-- Viewing the resulting schematics for design analysis
+Viewing the resulting schematics for design analysis

-- Running design rule checks to endure IP and SoC quality
+Running design rule checks to endure IP and SoC quality

-- Generating appropriate files for design, verification, and software teams
+Generating appropriate files for design, verification, and software teams

 Streamlining SoC Design with Customizable IP Assembly and Smart Integration